cloudaware/compliance-policies/ce/ca/azure/sql-database/server-transparent-data-encryption-protector-with-cmk/description.md

 ### From Azure Portal

 1. Go to `SQL servers`.

-For the desired server instance:

-2. Click On `Transparent data encryption`.
+2. For each SQL server, under `Security`, click `Transparent data encryption`.
 3. Ensure that `Customer-managed key` is selected.
-4. Ensure `Make selected key the default TDE protector` is checked.
+4. Ensure `Make this key the default TDE protector` is checked.

 ### From Azure CLI